Top 10 Thunderbird Alternatives to Try in 2025

 Cons

-• No POP or Exchange support
+• No support for POP3 or Exchange protocols

 Verdict